klauza/bhutan-hotel-app/README.md

 ## About

-"Water-Hotel" is an abstract hotel facility located at the spain's north coast. <br/>
+"Bhutanotel" is an abstract hotel facility located in the capitol of Bhutan - Thimphu. <br/>
 The hotel offers a set of high standard rooms and many attractions around the place. <br/>
-The enterprise was founded with thought of travellers and world-explorers to provide them a cosy but luxury place to stay between their adventures. <br/>
+The enterprise was founded for travellers and world-explorers to provide them a cosy but luxury place to stay between their adventures. <br/>
-It's also possible to hire a guide or rent a car in this place. <br/>
+A newcomer can hire a guide or rent a car in this place to speed up the exploration of this beautiful country. <br/>

 <br/>